 Do you own a car that’s over ten years old?
 Are you insuring it just as you would a new car?
 If so, you might be overpaying for unnecessary coverage.
 Here’s all you need to know about old car insurance.

 If you drive a new car, the chances are you’ve got full coverage car insurance for it.
 Full coverage car insurance ensures that you get enough compensation to replace your vehicle with a new one after an accident.
 But what if you own an old car?
-Is it necessary to maintain full coverage auto insurance then?
+In that case, is it necessary to maintain full coverage auto insurance?
 The answer depends on several factors.
-However, you are likely overpaying for insuring an old car.
+However, there are greater chances of you overpaying to insure an old car.

 Here’s what we found…